 “I’m fascinated by how our immune cells interact to protect us from infections and cancer,” she says.

-When Dr Camille Guillerey was a child, she loved the “Once upon a time . . . life” cartoons that pictured components of the immune system as cute characters fighting microbes to keep people healthy.
+Camille says that as a child she loved cartoons that pictured the immune system as characters killing microbes to keep people healthy.

-She’s already contributed to research demonstrating that killer cells can slow the growth of blood cancers, and that the functioning of the cells themselves can be stimulated by an immunotherapeutic drug known as “anti-CD137 Abs”.
+Camille has already contributed to research that demonstrates that ‘killer’ immune cells can slow the growth of blood cancers, and also that the functioning of these cells can be stimulated by certain immunotherapy drugs.

-“Unfortunately, natural killer cell functions are altered in cancer patients, probably because of the presence of suppressive cells,” she explains.
-“In our project, we aim to identify how blood cancers affect the killer cell responses to the drug, test approaches to restore cell functions in patients and improve effectiveness of the drugs.
-The work should help us design better treatments.”
+“In our project, we aim to identify how blood cancers affect the ‘killer cell’ responses to the drug, test approaches to restore cell functions in patients, and improve effectiveness of the drugs,” she says.

-“Grants such as Cure Cancer Australia’s are crucial if scientists are to find a cure”, Camille believes.
-“Indeed, it will be impossible”, she says, “if more early-career researchers aren’t able to develop as independent scientists and thereby aggregate the number of experts working in the field."
+“Indeed it will be impossible,” she says, “if more early-career researchers aren’t able to develop as independent scientists and thereby aggregate the number of experts working in the field.